-- Socio-economic status may significantly impact students' participation in education, particularly at levels of education that rely, in many countries, most heavily on private expenditure, such as early childhood education and care and tertiary education.
-This is less the case in Israel: private sources accounted for 9% of total expenditure in pre-primary institutions, lower than the OECD average of 17%.
-At tertiary level, 47% of expenditure comes from private sources in Israel, compared to 30% on average across OECD countries. - Tuition fees in public institutions in Israel are about average for a bachelor's programme across countries with available data.
-National students were charged USD 2 753 per year for a bachelor's degree in 2019. - Across most OECD countries, socio-economic status influences learning outcomes more than gender and immigrant status.
-In Israel, the proportion of children from the bottom quartile of the PISA index of economic, social and cultural status (ESCS) achieving at least PISA level 2 in reading in 2018 was 43% lower than that of children from the top ESCS quartile, a larger share than the OECD average of 29%. - Students from lower socio-economic background are more likely to enter upper secondary vocational programmes than general ones.
-In Israel, students without any tertiary-educated parent represented 54% of entrants to upper secondary vocational programmes, compared to 47% among entrants to general programmes. - International student mobility at the tertiary level has risen steadily reaching about 11 200 students in Israel and representing 3% of tertiary students in 2019.
-The largest share of international tertiary students studying in Israel comes from the United States.
+- Tuition fees in public institutions in Canada are among the highest for a bachelor's programme across countries with available data.
+National students were charged USD 5 060 per year for a bachelor's degree in 2019/20, 9% more than they were charged on average in 2009/10. - Across most OECD countries, socio-economic status influences learning outcomes more than gender and immigrant status.
+In Canada, the proportion of children from the bottom quartile of the PISA index of economic, social and cultural status (ESCS) achieving at least PISA level 2 in reading in 2018 was 15% lower than that of children from the top ESCS quartile, a smaller share than the OECD average of 29%. - International student mobility at the tertiary level has risen steadily reaching about 279 200 students in Canada and representing 16% of tertiary students in 2019.
+The largest share of international tertiary students studying in Canada comes from China.
 Students from low and lower-middle income countries are generally less likely to study abroad.
-In 2019, they represented 29% of international students in OECD countries, compared to 15% in Israel.
+However, they represent a larger share of international students in Canada, 42%, compared to 29% in total across OECD countries. - Large differences in educational attainment may lead to starker earnings inequality in many countries.
+In Canada, 36% of 25-64 year-old adults with below upper secondary attainment earned at or below half the median earnings in 2018, above the OECD average of 27%.